-Bacon-Wrapped Hot Dogs loaded with caramelized peppers and onions, and all your favorite condiments are the stuff hot dogs should be made of!
-They’re perfect for your summer BBQ party or any day of the year.
-Also called “danger dogs”, they’re dangerously delicious!
+Bacon-Wrapped Hot Dogs loaded with caramelized peppers and onions are the stuff hot dogs should be made of!
+They’re perfect for summer BBQ or any day of the year.
+These “danger dogs” are dangerously delicious!

 Am I too late?
 Is your 4th of July party already in full swing?
 Or are you still running around the stores picking up last minute essentials before the guests arrive?
 If you’re the latter, hello kindred spirit, these bacon-wrapped hot dogs are for you!